LambdaTest/junit-selenium-sample/README.md

 </dependency>

 ```
-## Your first test with JUnit framework
+## Your First Test With JUnit Framework

 Now let’s start with a simple Selenium WebDriver test.
 Below is a Selenium script for JUnit automation testing that will open a sample to-do application which will do following task: